 Summary

-Read the full fact sheet- As a foster carer, you are providing a safe and supportive home for a child or teenager who can’t live with their family of origin.
+Read the full fact sheet- As a foster carer, you are providing a safe and supportive home for a child or young person who can’t live with their parents or kin.

 - You may face challenges that affect you physically, emotionally and financially – as well as particular stressors that other parents don’t have to confront.